 The Annual Security Report, which must be published by October 1st each year and include Clery crime statistics for the prior three calendar years.

 Listing of crime disposition definitions used in the Daily Crime Log - Dispositions, when known, can be found in the daily crime log, with the crime.

-Grossmont College is committed to maintaining a drug-free workplace for staff, faculty and students.
-Board Policy 5525 states that "Any student who engages in the unlawful manufacture, distribution, possession, or use of a controlled substance and/or alcohol on District owned or operated property or at an official college-sponsored function, or who is under the influence of any controlled substance or alcohol is in violation of state, District, and college regulations and is subject to disciplinary action."
+Grossmont College is committed to maintaining a drug-free workplace for staff, faculty, and students.
+Board policy states that "Any student who engages in the unlawful manufacture, distribution, possession, or use of a controlled substance and/or alcohol on District-owned or operated property or at an official college-sponsored function, or who is under the influence of any controlled substance or alcohol is in violation of state, District, and college regulations and is subject to disciplinary action.